 Purpose: The Federal Reserve uses data from these reports to assess an FBO's ability to be a continuing source of strength to its U.S. operations and to determine compliance with U.S. laws and regulations.
 This information is not available from other sources.

 Prior to December 2002, similar information was collected as part of the FR Y-7, Annual Report of FBOs, as part of the Nonbank Financial Information Summary.
 In December 2002, the reports were separated from the FR Y-7 and streamlined to collect information consistent with that filed by domestic organizations about their nonbank subsidiaries.
 Also, the thresholds for filing the reports were revised and consolidation of individual subsidiaries was no longer allowed.
 Finally, quarterly reporting for significant subsidiaries was implemented.

 FBOs must file the FR Y-7N report quarterly for each nonbank subsidiary that has total assets of $1 billion or total off-balance-sheet activity of at least $5 billion.
-The FR Y-7N is filed annually for each individual nonbank subsidiary with total assets of $250 million, but less than $1 billion.
-The FR Y-7NS report is filed annually by nonbank subsidiaries with assets of at least $50 million but less than $250 million.
+The FR Y-7N is filed annually for each individual nonbank subsidiary with total assets of $500 million and less than $1 billion.
+The FR Y-7NS report is filed annually by nonbank subsidiaries with assets of at least $250 million and less than $250 million.
 Participation is mandatory.

 Quarterly or annually, as of close of business the last calendar day of the quarter, based on the thresholds described above.

 With certain exceptions, microdata are considered public information and are available through the Board's Freedom of Information Office.